lgmoneda/data-science-management/docs/people-management/hiring-manager-role.md

 You should know how likely the offer will be accepted during the hiring process and offer crafting stages.
 If we knew the chances were not very high, and you know precisely the reasons - other offers, compensation, a promise to be promoted in the current company, the common best thing is to let it go, with the assumption you did all you could to cover the possible reasons.

 If it surprised the team, and they did not specify in the rejection e-mail, try to contact them to know the reason.
 Do not insist if they are not open.
 At the most, offer more clarification about the role and make minor adjustments to the offer.
 I'd recommend that a counter-offer should, at most, have a small change to match another offer or be backed by specific concerns - changing locations, providing to the family, etc. If the candidate's concern is a general "the more money, the better", that's the wrong motivation, and they will always have a chance to leave the team for a 20-50% increase and cause future problems.
-Remember the [[id:0649F84B-1928-4246-96C7-C48FCA6EF9D6][Winner's curse]]: when there is competition for an asset of uncertain value, often the winner pays more for than it is actually worth.
-It means you shouldn't try to cover other offers at all costs, especially if it is from a third company and not the candidate's current company. [[id:69D62B8B-D43C-414A-BF6F-2B8EF8F2A931][The only reason to be the highest bidder is if you have a secret advantage for making that idea/asset great]].
+Remember the Winner's Curse: when there is competition for an asset of uncertain value, often the winner pays more for than it is actually worth.
+It means you shouldn't try to cover other offers at all costs, especially if it is from a third company and not the candidate's current company.
+The only justification is if you have an advantage that will make that set of skills particularly valuable, so having that person in your team has a value the other companies can't perceive.

 # Taking smart risks